kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * scaffolding this project from the repo wasn't convenient.
 I could `git clone` it to my machine, but that would download a folder with the files...I just needed the files.
 So if I was starting a project from scratch, I would have to rename the downloaded folder to match the project.
 Or, if I already started a project in another folder, I would have to copy the downloaded repo files to that other folder.
 All of this is doable...it's just not convenient.

 * the template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
-For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
+For example: [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
 Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because it lets you build a customizable pre-processor.
 So there may be times in the future when I don't need LESS, Sass or another CSS pre-processor.

 * the template contained a `.gitignore` that listed some common files that should be ignored from Git commits.
-But my day job requires my working in a .NET environment built around best practices codified for almost a decade.
-One of the chief requirements is that we use  [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") for version control with instead of Git.
+But my day job requires my working in a .NET environment built around best practices codified over the course of a decade.
+One of the best practices is that we use  [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") for version control, not Git.

 * the template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
-The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work the way I needed them to, the CSS needed a slightly difference build-out process in some spots and the `.gitignore` needed a few more files added to it.
+The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work, the CSS would need a slightly difference build-out process and the `.gitignore` would need some files added to it.

-* Making sure the tool word in .NET and WordPress environments meant Jade didn't need to be add to a project by default.
+* Making the tool work for .NET and WordPress environments meant Jade didn't need to be add to a project by default.

 So a downloadable template wouldn't work because it would be too opinionated.
 It would assume that every project required the same tooling/dev environment setup...which isn't true.